Baphomet42/Data-Packs/datapacks/BaphomethSlab/data/42/function/labs/items/log.md

 ------------------------------------------------------------------------------------

-# general
+# General

 + All items should exist in `42:labs/items` functions as the "main source"
-+ Items that contain repeat data should be created in composite functions (containers, armor stands, attribute modifiers)
++ Items that contain repeat data should be created in composite functions (containers, armor stands, attribute modifiers, etc.)
-    + The base function contains the data unique to the container item and holds a placeholder slot for each 42item it contains
-    + The placeholder should be a unique searchable term for easy search and replace, and the base item should include this term in a comment above the command
-    + All placeholders should be documented either in the placeholders section or attribute modifiers section
-+ Any item that contains another of these items (shulker boxes, armor stands, etc) must be created in a composite function
++ The function `42:labs/items/all` should create all simple and composite items and spawn them at `~ ~ ~`
 + Items should follow general dominion conventions (or document exceptions below)
 + After modifying items, update them in the following places:
     + Vespertine Black Market